 4. Understand the Necessary Steps in Selecting Appropriate PPE for Your Work Environment.

 You want your PPE to actually provide protection and it will not do this if it is substandard.
 When you select equipment, you must pay attention to the manufacturer’s ratings and test results.
 Testing that is conducted in situations that simulate how the garment or other PPE is to be worn in actual workplace scenarios produce the most accurate performance ratings.
 Make sure that each piece of PPE meets OSHA or NFPA guidelines.

 Check out the manufacturer of the product and what compliance ratings the equipment is designed to meet.
 Just because an item is fire resistant does not mean that it is appropriate in the workplace.
 Additionally, read the labels for contents.
 Fabrics designed to protect against a chemical spill are not always the same as those designed to protect against flame.

 Many disposable garments claim to meet NFPA standards but offer little protection to repel hazardous and non-hazardous chemicals as well as melt when exposed to flame.
 The items you choose for PPE must meet the hazards of your workplace.

 Like most equipment, PPE will wear out over time.
 Many items have expiration dates and must be removed from service after this date.
-A hard hat should been in use for no longer than five years and date it is first placed is service should be recorded inside the hat.
+A hard hat should be in use for no longer than five years and the date it is first placed ins service should be recorded inside the hat.
 Some PPE items are required to be replaced after an incident or if it becomes soiled to ensure protection for the wearer is not compromised.

 While PPE protects you in the event of an accident, it does not prevent the accident itself.
 By establishing safety guidelines and training workers in the correct use of PPE, your facility will be safer and any accidents will be less likely to end in injury.